pammacdotnet/TypstPaper/paper.typ

 #let tiaoma = package-link("tiaoma")

 For sharing and distributing small amount of information, a QR code and other barcodes have proven helpful.
-They can be generated and customized via the #tiaoma package, using a WASM version of Zint.
+They can be generated and customized via the #tiaoma package, using a Wasm version of Zint.

 = Slide composition
 Typst can be extended for slide creation through the Touying package, which provides a flexible framework similar in spirit to LaTeX's Beamer.
 With Touying, users can design presentation slides directly in Typst, benefiting from its concise syntax, powerful layout capabilities, and smooth PDF output.
 The package supports themes, overlays, and structured slide elements, making it easy to control the visual style while focusing on content.
 Since Typst encourages a clean separation of content and formatting, Touying enables the creation of consistent, professional slides with minimal boilerplate.
 This makes it especially appealing for academic and technical presentations where precision, readability, and customization are key.